How to Contribute

 Yay, we are happy that you want to contribute to the language.
 Here is how you get started:

-While this document might age and outdate, the most current and up-to-date instructions can be found in the Github Workflows file.
-This might be a bit tricky to read but contains all necessary information.
+While this document might age and become outdated, the most current and up-to-date instructions can always be found in the Github Actions workflow file.
+It might be a bit tricky to read but does contain all the necessary information.

 You need to have the following software installed to build and use Effekt:

 Why three package management tools?
-The main build tool we use is Effekt, but we use Maven to extract dependencies and aggregate license files of the library dependencies.
-Finally, we use npm simply as a way to deploy the language as an npm-package.
+The main build tool we use is sbt, but we use Maven to extract dependencies and aggregate license files of the library dependencies.
+Finally, we use npm simply as a way to deploy the language as an npm package.